 Exchange of Visits

-Nepal-Qatar relations have been marked by the exchange of visits at different levels, which has contributed to further deepen the political, economic and cultural ties between the countries.
+Nepal-Qatar relations have been marked by the exchange of visits at different levels, which has contributed to further deepen the political, economic and people-to-people relations between the countries.

 - President Rt.
 Hon.
 Bidya Devi Bhandari paid a state visit to Qatar from 30 October to 2 November 2018.